piroman99/wp-install/README.md

 # wp-install
-Simpe Wordpress install for fast working
+Simpe Wordpress install for fast working.

 Futures
 ---
 All in one to start Wordpress in the VPS or bare iron.
-Zram + Wp caching + Let's Encrypt + PHP-FPM 7.2 + LAMP + Nginx
+Zram + Wp caching + Let's Encrypt + PHP-FPM 7.2 + LAMP + Nginx <br>

 Soon
 ---